indiefan/nYNABapi/README.rst

 which handles the requests to the server (app.youneedabudget.com and its api endpoint /api/v1/catalog), using the same commands that the Javascript app at app.youneedabudget.com uses internally.

-The connection object needs email and password for the nYNAB account
+The connection object needs email and password for the nYNAB account, either provide it on the command line (see the scripts help messages), or modify the ynab.conf file (its path, which depends on your OS, will be shown at first run)

 Once you have created your nYnabClient object, all data should have already been synced up with YNAB's servers.
 If you need fresh data, call reload on the nYnabClient.